-As Tears for Fears release a career-spanning Greatest Hits album and bring their Run the World tour to the Echo Arena, Getintothis’ Paul Clark picks their Top 10 tracks.
+As Tears for Fears release a career-spanning Greatest Hits album and bring their Run the World tour to the M&S Bank Arena, Getintothis’ Paul Clark picks their Top 10 tracks.

 British fans of Tears for Fears have had a right to feel neglected in recent years.
 They have cast an envious eye at the numerous dates in the Americas for the band, with little or nothing this side of the Atlantic to satisfy their demands.

 Thankfully there has been a flurry of activity of late to keep them happy.
 This has included a summer gig at Hyde Park, followed by an autumn date at the Royal Albert Hall.
-These dates have been followed by the announcement of the British leg of the Rule the World Tour, which includes a visit to the Liverpool Echo Arena, in May 2018.
+These dates have been followed by the announcement of the British leg of the Rule the World Tour, which includes a visit to the Liverpool M&S Bank Arena, in February 2019.

 There’s a new single I Love You But I’m Lost and a Greatest Hits collection Rule The World to savour before they play live again.
 With the promise of an album of new material ready for release, those complaints from fans have been put aside for the time being.